Antananarivo Analamanga, Madagascar Travel Guide

 Understand general operating hours for public services.

-ATMs are mostly found at major banks (BNI, BOA, Société Générale) and large supermarkets.
+ATMs are for the most part found at major banks (BNI, BOA, Société Générale) and large supermarkets.

 Learn about typical bank and shop hours.